sayanee/archives/_posts/2008-09-18-4-hours-workweek-by-timothy-ferriss.md

 layout: post
 title: 4-Hours workweek by Timothy Ferriss
 categories:
-- Business &amp; Finance
-- Life Skills
-tags:
-- 4 hour
-- ferris
-- new rich
-- productivity
-- tim
-- week
-- work
+- Books
-status: publish
-type: post
-published: true
-meta:
-  _edit_last: '1'
 ---

-**Book Title**: The 4-hour workweek- Escape 9-5, Live Anywhere and Join the New Rich **Author**: Timothy Ferriss **Year written**/published: 2007 **Book Source**: [Google Books](http://books.google.com/books?id=ip1SAAAACAAJ&dq=4+hour+workweek), [Library](http://vistaweb.nlb.gov.sg/cgi-bin/cw_cgi?fullRecord+7746+3002+13069177+1+0) **Contents page**:
+- **Book Title**: The 4-hour workweek- Escape 9-5, Live Anywhere and Join the New Rich
+- **Author**: Timothy Ferriss
+- **Year written/published**: 2007
+- **Contents page**:

 1. First and Foremost
 2. Step 1: D is for Definition
 3. Step 2: E is for Elimination
 4. Step 3: A is for Automation
 5. Step 4: L is for Liberation

-**Some quotations:** > Whenever you find yourself on the side on the amjority, it is time to pause and reflect ~Mark Twain Anyone who lives within their means suffers form a lack of imagination ~ Oscar WIlde Anexpert is a person who has made all the msitakes that can be made in a very narrow filed ~Niels Bohr Reality is merely an Illusion, albeit a very persistent one ~Albert Einstein Everything popular is wrong ~Oscar Wilde, THe Importance of being Earnest Many a false step was made by standing still ~Fortune Cookie Named must your fear be before banish it you can ~Yoda, Star Wars The reasonable man adapts himself to the world; the unreasonable man persists in trying to adapt the world to himself.
-Therefore, all progress depends on the unreasonable man. ~George Bernard Shaw perfection is not when there is no more to add, but no more to take away ~Antione de Saint-Exupery There are many things of which a wise man wish to be ignorant. ~Ralph Waldo Emerson A man is rich in proportion ot the number of things he can afford to let alone ~Henry David Thoreau
+**Some quotations:**

+- Whenever you find yourself on the side on the majority, it is time to pause and reflect ~ Mark Twain
+- Anyone who lives within their means suffers form a lack of imagination ~ Oscar Wilde
+- An expert is a person who has made all the mistakes that can be made in a very narrow filed ~ Niels Bohr
+- Reality is merely an Illusion, albeit a very persistent one ~ Albert Einstein
+- Everything popular is wrong ~ Oscar Wilde, The Importance of being Earnest
+- Many a false step was made by standing still ~ Fortune Cookie
+- Named must your fear be before banish it you can ~Yoda, Star Wars
+- The reasonable man adapts himself to the world; the unreasonable man persists in trying to adapt the world to himself.
+Therefore, all progress depends on the unreasonable man. ~ George Bernard Shaw
+- Perfection is not when there is no more to add, but no more to take away ~ Antione de Saint-Exupery
+- There are many things of which a wise man wish to be ignorant. ~ Ralph Waldo Emerson
+- A man is rich in proportion to the number of things he can afford to let alone ~ Henry David Thoreau

+- **Some extracts**:

-**Some extracts**: Top 13 New Rich mistakes...
+Top 13 New Rich mistakes...

 1. Losing sight of dreams and falling into work for work's sake
 2. micromanaging and emailing to fill time
 3. handling problems your outsourcers or co-workers can handle